VinayIN/ML-Teaching-Notes/README.md

 ## ML-Teaching-Notes
 --------------------

-This repository contains notebooks that were used to educate group of colleagues to reach python (beginner's level) and then progress into Machine Learning.
+This repository contains notebooks that were used to teach group of co-workers in a hands-on session to help them reach python (beginner's level) and then progress into Machine Learning.
 The topics taught on each day is provided below:

+*(Each Notebook read time - 2 hrs approx)*

 - [Day0.ipynb notebook](Day0.ipynb)
   * Installation and Setting of the tools